Lawyer for woman arrested at McDonald’s accuses sheriff of ridiculing her with ‘Happy Meal’ comment

 POLK COUNTY, Fla.
 (WFLA) — The lawyer for a pregnant woman arrested last week in connection to an incident at a Florida McDonald’s is accusing the Polk County sheriff of ridiculing and mocking her.

 Sheriff Judd held a news conference last Friday to discuss the May 19 incident, during which Jones, 22, was accused of having an outburst at the Lakeland McDonald’s and becoming “enraged” after trouble with her online order.
-In video of the incident, Jones can be seen slapping items off the counter before going behind the register and tossing cups on the floor.
-She also called 911 during the incident to complain, and stopped to twerk as she was leaving the restaurant.
+In the video of the incident, Jones can be seen slapping items off the counter before going behind the register and tossing cups on the floor.
+She also called 911 during the incident to complain and stopped twerking as she was leaving the restaurant.

 At the news conference, Sheriff Judd called Jones “McMad.”